splice/sm-808/README.md

 2. `Sequencer`:  models the sequence itself and provides functionality for starting and stopping the sequence
 3. `OutputDevice` interface: provides logic for outputting the sequence to the user

-Version 2.0.0 of this program has a few limitations - it collects the sequence from the user via console which is a poor UX, and it can only build an 8-step sequence.
-However, due to the extensibility of this modular design, it should be simple to swap out the UI for something more user-friendly and build more sophisticated sequences.
+Version 2.1.0 of this program has a few limitations - it collects the sequence from the user via console which is a poor UX.
+However, due to the extensibility of this modular design, it should be simple to swap out the UI for something more user-friendly.
+For example, one could implement a `SwingSequenceBuilder` that provides a visually disappointing Java-based UI, or an `APIDrivenSequenceBuilder` that starts an http server and exposes an API for configuring the sequencer, opening up the possibility of a browser-based UI.

 #### Follow-ups and potential features
-- Allow user to specify the number of beats & subdivisions per beat
-- Allow user to specify time signature note value for tempo (quarter, eighth, dotted eighth, etc.)
 - Allow user to tap a key to specify tempo
 - Add a more user-friendly UI
 - Technical: Use dependency injection to simplify testing of output devices.